-Rule 18: Expert Human Machine Interface
+Rule 18: Expert human machine interface

-This last rule incorporates the possibility of introducing expert engineers' and/or operators' experience and knowledge in form of, for instance, if/then rules in order to create decision support systems using data mining techniques for knowledge discover and reasoning techniques for supporting the system with possible decisions and advises [Gilbert et al. 2010, Luau et al. 2012, Alonso et al. 2012].
-Figure 4 pictures the schematic representation of the DSS.
+This last rule incorporates the possibility of introducing expert engineers' and/or operators' experience and knowledge in form of, for instance, if/then rules in order to create decision support systems using data mining techniques for knowledge discover and reasoning techniques for supporting the system with possible decisions and advises (Gilbert, Sanchez-Marre, & Codina 2010; Liau, Chu, & Hsioa, 2012; Alonso, Martinez, Perez, & Valente 2012).
+Fig. 4 pictures the schematic representation of the DSS.